Discrimination in mortgage lending is illegal under the Fair Housing Act.

 - Denying a mortgage or charging a higher interest rate because the property is located in a majority-minority neighborhood

-- Providing a different customer service experience to mortgage applicants depending on their race, color, religion, sex, familial status, national origin or disability
+- Providing a different customer service experience to mortgage applicants depending on their race, color, religion, sex (including gender identity and sexual orientation), familial status, national origin or disability

 - Refusing to consider a mortgage applicant’s disability-related income, such as SSI or SSDI

-- Steering a borrower to a loan with less favorable terms because of his or her race, color, religion, sex, familial status, national origin or disability
+- Steering a borrower to a loan with less favorable terms because of his or her race, color, religion, sex (including gender, gender identity, sexual orientation, and sexual harassment), familial status, national origin or disability

 - Targeting a minority community for fraudulent home loan modification assistance

-- Refusing to provide mortgages to women on maternity leave
+- Refusing to provide mortgages to a person on parental leave

 If you believe you have experienced mortgage lending discrimination, you can file a complaint with HUD.